ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * `LogicalType` is an abstraction of the result of a `logical-expr`.
   Its two instances, `LogicalTrue` and `LogicalFalse`, are not related to the JSON literals `true` and `false` and have no direct syntactical representation in JSONPath.
+* `SingleNodeType` is an abstractions of a `singular-path` (which appears in a comparison, in a test expression, or as a function argument).
+  Members of `SingleNodeType` have no direct syntactical representation in JSONPath.
 * `NodesType` is an abstraction of a `filter-path` (which appears in a test expression or as a function argument).
   Members of `NodesType` have no direct syntactical representation in JSONPath.